Planet Hunters TESS I: TOI 813, a subgiant hosting a transiting Saturn-sized planet on an 84-day orbit: Results and discussion

 \targetb\ is of particular interest due to its long orbital period compared to other targets found by \tess.
 Accurate mass measurements of long-period transiting planets around bright stars are rare, as shown in Figure~\ref{fig:rpplot}, as are detailed studies of planets orbiting around evolved stars.
 Additional observations of this target can therefore help to explore a relatively under explored region of parameter space.

 Future RV measurements will allow us to constrain the mass, and therefore density, of \targetb.
 Using \texttt{forecaster} \citep{Chen2017} we estimate the planet to have a mass of $42^{+49}_{-19} M_\oplus$ corresponding to a Doppler semi-amplitude of $5.6^{+5.3}_{-2.6}$\ms, and thus making it a good target for RV follow-up with state-of-the-art spectrographs in the southern hemisphere such as HARPS.
+These predictions are consistent with the upper mass limit derived in in Section~\ref{subsec:RV}.

 Precise RV measurements during the transit may also reveal small deviations from the Keplerian fit in the RV curve \citep[the so-called Rossiter-McLaughlin, or RM, effect;][]{Rossiter24, McLaughlin24}.
 The RM effect can be used to estimate the project angle between host star's spin axis and the normal to the orbital plane of the planet \citep[e.g.,][]{Schneider2000}.
 While planetary migration through the disk should preserve, or even reduce, the primordial spin-orbit alignment, effects such as planet-planet scattering and Lidov-Kozai resonance \citep[][]{Kozai1962, Lidov1962} should result in a misalignment over time \citep[e.g.,][]{Storch2017, Deeg2009}.
 Measuring the RM effect can therefore help constrain the dynamical history of the system.
-For TOI-813b, we estimate the amplitude of the RM effect (which scales with the projected stellar equatorial rotational velocity \citep[\vsini\; ][]{Winn2010}, to be around \RMbLC\ and therefore detectable using instruments such as HARPS.
+For TOI-813b, we estimate the amplitude of the RM effect (which scales with the projected stellar equatorial rotational velocity \citep[\vsini ; ][]{Winn2010}, to be around \RMbLC\ and therefore detectable using instruments such as HARPS.
 The RM effect combined with the stellar rotation period would allow us to measure the true 3D obliquity of the system.
 Unfortunately, we were unable to determine a rotation period for TOI 813 from the Lomb-Scargle periodogram (see Section~\ref{sec:stpar}).

 Long-period transiting planets such as \targetb\ are also potentially interesting targets for atmospheric follow up. \targetb\ has relatively low insolation (\insolationb) and equilibrium temperature (\Teqb, estimated using the Stefan-Boltzmann law and assuming an albedo of 0), and measuring its transmission spectrum would provide useful clues as to the atmospheric conditions in a relatively cool giant planet.
 To evaluate the feasibility of such an observations, we used the transmission spectroscopy metric (TSM) proposed by \cite{kempton18}.
 The TSM can be used as an approximation of the expected S/N for a 10 hour observation with JWST/NRIRISS based on the assumption of a cloud-free atmosphere.
 To calculate it for \targetb, we assumed a mass of 42 $M_\oplus$ and a mean molecular weight of 2.3.
 The resulting TSM of $\sim$20 is relatively low, as expected (cooler atmospheres are less puffy), but this is to some extent compensated by the relatively long duration of the transit.